 (also datum level)

-1A standard of comparison or point of reference: the majority were living below the poverty datum line
+1A standard of comparison or point of reference.

 - In a country where about 80 per cent of the population live below the poverty datum line, one could hardly expect the majority of parents to manage to pay the rising school fees.